YichengDWu/Sophon.jl/docs/src/qa.md

 ```
 ## Q: How can I monitor the loss for each loss function?

 A: Data points are stored in `prob.p`.
-Call `Sophon.residual_function_1` with the corresponding arguments to obtain the residual of each data point:
+Call `Sophon.residual_function_x` with the corresponding arguments to obtain the residual of each data point:
 ```julia
 residual = Sophon.residual_function_1(prob.p[1], res.u)
 ```